IVenzon/cse15l-lab-reports/Lab-Reports/week-1-lab-report.md

-# CSE 15L Week 1 Lab Report
+# CSE 15L Week 1 Lab Report: How to log in to ieng6

 *Ian Venzon - Thursday 12:00 PM - B270*